Nogaki scores school-record 9.925 on beam to help establish a team mark of 49.225

-In his first eight seasons at the Aggie helm, he earned Mountain Pacific Sports Federation Coach of the Year five times.
-Fourteen of his student-athletes have earned at-large berths to the NCAA region championships in his UC Davis tenure, including two -- Tanya Ho and Katie Yamamura -- garnering individual qualifiers in three different seasons.
+In 11 seasons at the Aggie helm, he has earned Mountain Pacific Sports Federation Coach of the Year six times.
+Seventeen of his student-athletes have earned at-large berths to the NCAA region championships in his UC Davis tenure, with two -- Tanya Ho and Katie Yamamura -- garnering individual qualifiers in three different seasons.
 Lavallee has also guided his program to six MPSF team championships, including four straight from 2010 to 2013.

 However, his crowing achievement with the Aggie women's gymnastics program came in 2014.
 That year, UC Davis set or tied team event records on all four events plus the total score of 196.425 at home against Seattle Pacific on February 28.
 In all, the Aggies scored seven of their all-time top 10 totals during that year, resulting in a school-record RQS of 195.260, a No. 34 national ranking and the program's first team berth to the NCAA postseason since 1998.
 UC Davis finished fifth at the NCAA Fayetteville Regional.